 “Where do you shower?” is the most commonly asked question about our lifestyle.
 People in homes or apartments are used to the luxury of a hot shower any time they want.
 You don’t have to sacrifice that if you don’t want to.
-You can have a full shower with hot water in the van.” – Vanessa and Adam
+You can have a full shower with hot water in a vanlife bathroom.” – Vanessa and Adam

 If this option doesn’t sound as appealing to you, there are still other options.
 These still allow you to maintain more control of when and how you can shower.

 A Road Shower, or some sort of homemade PVC pipe shower, can be installed externally on your van.

 These are manually heated up by the sun but do not guarantee warm water for a shower.
 There are also many forms of portable shower options.
 These can simply be a small water carrier, a hose, and some sort of showerhead.
 There are also hot water shower options that can be built out the back of your van.
 These consist of using a small electric tank water heater or propane tankless system.
 Feeling creative?
 Consider making some sort of bag shower that you can hang and pressurize yourself!
 As long as you are willing to take showers outside, all of these are excellent shower options, especially when considering limited space and sticking to a budget.